backyardbiomech/qtiConverter/README.md

 7. In Terminal, enter a single quote, paste, enter a single quote.
 8. hit Enter.
 9. That will run the app, and you should see the same Terminate/Console window, but some more information should have been printed to the terminal window.
 Copy and paste that into an email and submit it.

+## License

+This project is licensed under the GNU Lesser General Public License v3.0; see the LICENSE.md file for details.
+Note that the software is provided "as is", without warranty of any kind, express or implied.